Scarlett Bordeaux: Total Nonstop Action Wrestling/Impact Wrestling (2014, 2018–2019)

-On May 10, 2014, Bordeaux appeared at Total Nonstop Action Wrestling's One Night Only Knockouts Knockdown pay-per-view, facing the TNA Women's Knockouts Champion Angelina Love, but failed to qualify for the Knockouts Gauntlet match to crown the "Queen of the Knockouts" later that night.
+On May 10, 2014, Bordeaux appeared at Total Nonstop Action Wrestling's One Night Only Knockouts Knockdown pay-per-view, facing the TNA Knockouts Champion Angelina Love, but failed to qualify for the Knockouts Gauntlet match to crown the "Queen of the Knockouts" later that night.

 On the July 26, 2018 episode of Impact, Bordeaux made her debut during an interview with Alicia Atout.
 Bordeaux portrayed a sexy temptress character, even dubbing herself the "Smoke Show".
 In August, Bordeaux was given her own recurring segment titled "The Smoke Show".
-On the March 29, 2019 episode of Impact, she made her in-ring debut by defeating Glenn Gillbertti.
+On the March 29, 2019 episode of Impact, she made her in-ring debut by defeating Glenn Gilbertti.
 On the April 20 episode of Impact, Bordeaux started teaming with Fallah Bahh and defeated Desi Hit Squad.
 With Bahh by her side, Bordeaux had her first pay-per-view match at Rebellion, where she was victorious over Rohit Raju.
 In May, it was reported Bordeaux requested her release from the promotion.
 On June 18, Impact Wrestling announced that Bordeaux had been released from her contract.

 Lucha Libre AAA Worldwide (2018–2019)

-With Impact Wrestling partnership with AAA On September 7, Bordeaux made her debut at the AAA in Cancún, teaming with Keyra and La Hiedra defeating Lady Shani, Lady Maravilla and Vanilla Vargas.
-On October 28, at Héroes Inmortales XII Bordeaux competed in a Four-way match for the AAA Reina de Reinas Championship against Star Fire, Keyra, and Faby Apache, which was won by Apache.
-On December 2, at Guerra de Titanes Bordeaux competed in a four-way match for the AAA Reina de Reinas Championship against titleholder Faby Apache, La Hiedra, and Lady Shani, which was won by Shani.
-On August 3 at Triplemanía XXVII, Bordeaux teamed up with Sammy Guevara for the AAA World Mixed Tag Team Championship against Australian Suicide and Vanilla Vargas, Niño Hamburguesa, and Big Mami and Lady Maravilla and Villano III Jr., where Bordeaux and Guevara were defeated.
+With Impact Wrestling partnership with AAA, on September 7, 2018, Bordeaux made her debut in Cancún, teaming with Keyra and La Hiedra defeating Lady Shani, Lady Maravilla and Vanilla Vargas.
+On October 28, at Héroes Inmortales XII, Bordeaux competed in a Four-way match for the AAA Reina de Reinas Championship against Star Fire, Keyra, and Faby Apache, which was won by Apache.
+On December 2, at Guerra de Titanes, Bordeaux competed in a four-way match for the AAA Reina de Reinas Championship against titleholder Faby Apache, La Hiedra, and Lady Shani, which was won by Shani.
+On August 3 at Triplemanía XXVII, Bordeaux teamed up with Sammy Guevara for the AAA World Mixed Tag Team Championship against Australian Suicide and Vanilla Vargas, Niño Hamburguesa and Big Mami, and Lady Maravilla and Villano III Jr., where Bordeaux and Guevara were defeated.